saltmade/dotfiles/README.md

 # dotfiles
 (•_•) ( •_•)>⌐■-■ (⌐■_■)

+## ZSH
+- I like to export certain env variables in the system zshenv file `/etc/zshenv` so they apply to all zshells, even if they don't load ~/.zshenv

 ## Font
 I use a modded version of Operator Mono that I call Operator Code.
 To get the same: